amussey/groupme-calendar-to-ics/README.md

  * `GROUPME_STATIC_NAME` - *(Optional)* A static name for the group.
 This will lock a name for the calendar, even if the group decides to change their name.
  * `GROUPME_PROXY_URL` - *(Optional)* A proxy URL to provide for the calendar.ics.

-## Deploy to Heroku

-To get started, you'll need the following:

- * The Group ID for the group's calendar
- * A GroupMe API Developer Token

 ### Default Settings

  * **Cache Rate** - By default, the GroupMe calendar is refreshed and cached by one request every 60 minutes.
+This is designed to help rate limit GroupMe API requests.
 The caching rate can be modified or disabled by setting it to `0`.